 - Check that your power cord is suitable for the local power supply.
 If necessary, purchase a power cord that meets local requirements.
 Avoid using converter kits. - If you plan to connect over a phone line, check that the computer's modem and your phone cord are suitable for the local phone system.
-If necessary, purchase a PC card modem that meets local requirements. - If carried separately, avoid exposing floppy disks to hand-held metal detectors.
+If necessary, purchase a PC Card modem that meets local requirements.